-The Phases #2-6 Major Improvements consist of Phases #2-6's proportionate share of the costs of the Major Improvements.
-The balance of the costs of the Phases #2-6 Major Improvements will be paid by the Developer.
-The Phases #2-6 Major Improvements will be dedicated to the City.
-The Developer is responsible for the completion of the construction, acquisition or purchase of the Phases #2-6 Major Improvements, and the Developer or its designee will act as construction manager.
-The City will pay project costs for the Phases #2-6 Major Improvements from proceeds of the Bonds.
-The Developer will submit reimbursement requests on a monthly basis for costs actually incurred in developing and constructing the Phases #2-6 Major Improvements and be reimbursed in accordance with the Indenture and the Development Agreement.
+The Authorized Improvements consist of road, water system, sanitary sewer system, storm drainage system improvements, landscaping and grading improvements.
+The Authorized Improvements will be dedicated to the City.
+The Developer is responsible for the completion of the construction, acquisition or purchase of the Authorized Improvements, and the Developer or its designee will act as construction manager.
+The City will pay project costs for the Authorized Improvements from proceeds of the Bonds.
+The Developer will submit reimbursement requests on a monthly basis for costs actually incurred in developing and constructing the Authorized Improvements and be reimbursed in accordance with the Indenture and the Development Agreement.
 See "THE DEVELOPMENT - Development Plan".